Road-hog123/British-Road-Detailing-Pack-2/README.txt

 ### TROUBLESHOOTING:
 - If the installation of this pack breaks your OMSI install, you've done something wrong.
 It's not meant to do that.
-Undo what you did and try again reading the installation instructions carefully.
+Undo what you did and try again, reading the installation instructions carefully.
 - If the installation of this pack breaks an installed map, sorry.
 Check if the map has an update that fixes problem with this release.
 If it does not, then you will either have to revert the pack to an earlier release, edit the map yourself to fix the problems or make the map work with its own copy of the pack (see redistribution with a map).
-- If there are missing files, corrupt files or otherwise broken files, check if these problems have been reported on the download thread(s).
+- If there are missing files, corrupt files or otherwise broken files, check if these problems have been reported on the download thread.
 If they have, follow any fix instructions given or wait until a fixed release.
-If not, in the case of data corruption, you download may have corrupted and you should try re-downloading and installing again.
+If not, in the case of data corruption, your download may have been corrupted and you should try re-downloading and installing again.
 If you believe the problem to lie with the release, please report it to me such that I may fix the problem.

 ### REDISTRIBUTION: